juan4aws/sxr-ui/README.md

 - Facebook
   - Create a facebook developer account.
   - create an application and save the application id
+  - Configure this app with domain and site url from your bucket (TODO: include images and detailed how to as this could stump users).
   - Add this facebook app id to the Cognito identity pool under authentication providers --> facebook.
+(TODO: cfn'ify this)

 - User Interface
   - check out application code from [TODO: insert github repo]